electroniceel/io-protection-notes/power-shunt/README.md

 See comments in the schematics for the results of DC testing.

+After the DC measurements were done, I remembered that I did measure the 1V8_rail DC accuracy through the same pin I injected the current through.
+The voltage drop on that pin probably accounts for most of the differences measured.
+So the actual circuit is probably much better than stated.

 #### PSU touch

 I touched a wire connected to the positive rail of a lab PSU (set to 5V and 250mA) to the 1.8V rail: